hanjingo/doc/NOTE/CPP_TEMPLATES/chapter8.md

 - Explicit template arguments: A template name can be followed bny explicit template argument values enclosed in angle brackets.
 The resulting name is called a template-id.
 - Injected class name: Within the scope of a class template `X` with template parameters `P1`, `P2`, ..., the name of that template(`X`) can be equivalent to the template-id `X<P1, P2, ...>`.
 - Default template arguments: Explicit template arguments can be omitted from class template instances if default template arguments are available.
 However, even if all template parameters have a default value, the (possibly empty) angle brackets must be provided.
-- Argument deduction: Function template arguments that are not explicitly specified may be deduced from the tyes of the function call arguments in a call.
+- Argument deduction: Function template arguments that are not explicitly specified may be deduced from the types of the function call arguments in a call.

 Template arguments for a function template can be specified explicitly or deduced from the way the template is used.